 Overall Satisfaction with iSpring Suite

-- Ease of assessment creation.
+- Ease of Publishing to LMS Platforms.

 Do you think iSpring Suite delivers good value for the price?